Midtown Beer Garden: Description and history

 The pod has operated in downtown Portland, along Southwest Fifth Avenue between Harvey Milk (Stark) Street and Oak Street, since the early 1980s.
 It is considered the city's oldest food cart pod.
 Food & Wine has said the pod "specializes in Korean tacos, Mexican, and Egyptian cuisine".

 The site of the pod has been considered for development.
 In 2016, Matthew Korfhage of Willamette Week reported, "The bustling pods at Southwest 5th Avenue and Stark Street, Southwest 2nd Avenue and Stark Street and Southwest 3rd Avenue and Oak Street are on the list of properties announced for future development by Greg Goodman, co-president of the Downtown Development Group and scion to one of Portland's most powerful property-owning families."

 The pod has been vandalized.
 In 2022, an explosion at one cart damaged nearby buildings.

 In May 2023, an update and renovation funded by Expensify in collaboration with the restaurant group ChefStable was announced.
 According to Eater Portland, the pod has "room for 30 carts, seating for more than 300 people, a bar cart with beer on tap, and a stage for concerts and events".
 The pod was rebranded as Midtown Beer Garden.
 The re-opening was held on August 20.

+In July 2026, the pod hosted "Play with Pride" in conjunction with the city's annual Pride celebrations.
+The family-friendly event featured drag performers.